-Categorizing your Trees with Tree Tags
+Categorizing your Workflows with Workflow Tags

-First Step: Tag Your Trees!
+First Step: Tag Your Workflows!

 To tag a tree: